Diddy & Lori Harvey: How The Rumored Couple’s Outing With Her Stepdad Steve Was Reportedly Planned

 “They’re all doing really well.
 Kim is still a constant on their minds and topic of conversation, and it will always be that way.
 She’s their angel now more than ever.
 But life also has to go on, and the sun is shining for them all again.”

 Diddy and Lori first sparked romance rumors after being seen together at a party in March.
-The two were then spotted again in NYC wearing matching outfits while walking down the street back in July.
-The couple’s pairing sparked controversy initially because Lori dated Diddy’s son Justin previously.
+The two were then spotted again in New York City wearing matching outfits while walking down the street back in July.
+The couple’s pairing sparked controversy initially because Lori previously dated Diddy’s son Justin.
 Lori was also reportedly close with Porter while she was alive.

 However, sources report that the closeness between Lori and Porter was what ultimately brought her and Diddy together.
 The model has reportedly “really been there” for Diddy during his time of grief.